Quezler/glutenfree/mods_2.0/044_quality-holmium-ore-returns-more-holmium-solution/README.md

 Normal gives you nothing extra, uncommon × 2, rare × 4, epic × 8, and legendary × 32 `(1 * 2 ^ level)`

 Quality modules can be used inside this machine just fine, it'll count towards the output as usual.

+What's that orange arrow and the white selection box?
+Well my friend that is the price you have to pay for this mod being so convenient.